tdwg/ac/README.md

 In the [TDWG Process](https://www.tdwg.org/about/process/) for creating and modifying standards, Task Groups are formed to create particular deliverables of interest to an Interest Group.
 As an Interest Group, the Audubon Core Maintenance Group periodically establishes Task Groups.

-Currently, we are in the process of chartering a 3D Imagery and Data Task Group (3DTG) to look at possible additions to Audubon Core for describing 3D images.
+We have chartered a 3D Imagery and Data Task Group (3DTG) to look at possible additions to Audubon Core for describing 3D images.
 For more information, see the [Task Group's home page](3d/README.md).
 If you are interested in the work of this group, contact its convener, [Doug Boyer](mailto:douglasmb@gmail.com).

-We are also in the process of organizing a Views Controlled Vocabularies task group to create controlled vocabularies for `ac:subjectPart` and `ac:subjectOrientation`.
+We have also chartered a Views Controlled Vocabularies task group to create controlled vocabularies for `ac:subjectPart` and `ac:subjectOrientation`.
+For more information, see the [Task Group's home page](views/README.md).
 If you are interested in the work of this group, contact its convener, [Steve Baskauf](mailto:steve.baskauf@vanderbilt.edu).

-## Participating in the Group
+## Participating in the Maintenance Group

 If you would like to participate in this group, contact the convener or one of the core members.